sh1boot/sh1boot.github.io/drafts/spinach.md

 "[Academic urban legends][]".

 It's a wild ride.
 So many twists and turns.
 Read the whole thing before continuing here because spoilers follow.
+Read the whole thing even though I'm about to say how unsatisfying the conclusion is.

 Now the original article is written on the topic of the quality of academic citations, as promised in the abstract, but I'm here to talk